KGT-projects/timer-2.0/README.md

-if you want to use my code, please go ahead, but make sure u follow the steps i told. if you want too edit, how much time in total there is, u need too update the time file. and if you want to edit how much times the button takes away you need too update the control file, lines :
+if you want to use my code, please go ahead, but make sure u follow the steps i told. if you want too edit, how much time in total there is, u need too update the time file. and if you want to edit how much times the button takes away you need too update the control file, lines : 24 and 67.

+make sure u change the numbers, so if you want 1 hour every time you click the button, make it like this:

+line 24:
+line 67: